day8/re-frame/docs/Flows.md

 This works just fine... *or does it*?
 Actually, we forgot to change the `:length` event.
 Our area calculation will be wrong every time the user changes the length!
 Easy to fix, but the point is that we had to fix it at all.
 How many events will we need to review?
 In a mature app, this is not a trivial question.

-Furthermore, is this really a `:width` event any more?
-Now it's more of a `:with-and-area` event.
-Flows can help keep concerns separate, avoiding this kind of semantic creep.

 *Design is all tradeoffs*.
 Flows allow us to say "This value simply derives from these inputs.
 It simply changes when they do."
 We do this at the expense of some "spooky action at a distance" - in other words, we accept that no particular event will be responsible for that change.